GeopJr/SveltePress/pages/guide/03 - extending/01 -posts.md

 ## Date

 Similarly, we can also do the same for the date the file was modified or made.
-SveltePress already passes a the last modified date in metadata, however this can get overwritten if eg. this is an old blog post.
+SveltePress already passes the last modified date in metadata, however this can get overwritten if eg. this is an old blog post.

 ```svelte
 <Content pagination={post.pagination}>